Context

 git push

-That's it, you've successfully configured your GitHub with your WEkEO JupyterHub.
+You've successfully configured GitHub in your WEkEO JupyterHub workspace.
 You can now synchronize your files! 💪

 What's next?